 While at Castleton, Bolognani took on an active role throughout campus.
-In her four year career with the women’s basketball team, she helped lead the Spartans to both a NAC championship with a NCAA Tournament appearance, as well as the program’s first ECAC Regional Championship.
+In her four-year career with the women's basketball team, she helped lead the Spartans to both a NAC championship with an NCAA Tournament appearance, as well as the program's first ECAC Regional Championship.

-Additionally, she was a member of the Athletic Training Club and participated in Castleton’s Right to Play Dodgeball Tournament.
-After over 41 straight hours of dodgeball, Bolognani and her fellow classmates raised thousands of dollars for sports equipment for children in underprivileged countries and also earned a place in the Guinness Book of World Records.
+Additionally, she was a member of the Athletic Training Club and participated in Castleton's Right to Play Dodgeball Tournament.
+After over 41 straight hours of dodgeball, Bolognani and her classmates raised thousands of dollars for sports equipment for children in impoverished countries.
+They also earned a place in the Guinness Book of World Records.